 The Environmental Studies Council hosts two sea turtle nesting walks at the Environmental Studies Center each summer.
 Join us at the Center for an educational lecture, while our scouts patrol the beach looking for a nesting loggerhead sea turtle.
 Once a turtle has been spotted, participants will drive to the beach to watch her nest.

-Turtle Walks will take place on June 21 and July 19, 2016.
+Turtle Walks will take place on June 12 and June 19, 2019.
 Space is limited!
-To book your turtle walk, use the paypal buttons below to select your date and pay online ($10 per person – you can update the quantity after adding your selected date to your cart).
+To book your turtle walk, use the Paypal buttons below to select your date and pay online ($12 per person for non-Council members and $10 for Council members – you can update the quantity after adding your selected date to your cart).

 About the ESC Turtle Walks:

 Time: 9 p.m. until/if a turtle is located (RAIN OR SHINE!)

 Location: Environmental Studies Center, 2900 NE Indian River Drive, Jensen Beach, FL

 Attire: Mosquitos and gnats can be numerous on the beach at night, so long pants and a long sleeve shirt are highly recommended.
 Dark clothes are preferred.
 We may have to walk a ways on the beach, so comfortable walking shoes are also recommended.

 Flashlights and flash photography are NOT permitted on the beach.
 We will not be returning to the Center, so please bring only what you can carry on the beach.

 Because we can’t predict when a turtle is going to lay her eggs, we can’t guarantee that your group will see a turtle, but our team of biologists will do their best to locate one each night.